All Episodes

 We all make mistakes.

-Better parents, advisors, teachers because of the mistakes we've made, but Libs want to say whenever you make a mistake and fall off the moral wagon, you're disqualified from ever being able to talk about it again because they don't like the judgmentalism of morality, which was why they have none.
+But libs want to say whenever you make a mistake and fall off the moral wagon, you're disqualified from ever being able to talk about it again because they don't like the judgmentalism of morality, which is why they have none or why they subscribe to none.

-In your wildest dreams, would you think that any group of people, smart or not so smart, could come up with a plan as incompetent as this so-called Democrat primary race.
+In your wildest dreams, would you think that any group of people, smart or not so smart, could come up with a plan as incompetent as this so-called Democrat primary race?

 Could any group outside the funny farm, the cuckoo nest, come up with a scheme that is this inept?